marcinjak9/apical.org-gatsby/content/pages/about-us.md

     type: WhatWeDo
   - props:
       en:
-        body: >
-          When we are cutting a plant so that it can grow back, we go down with the scissors to the point where the stem is still a vivid green.
-That point is called Apical meristem and it's a tissue composed of polypotent cells, each of these cells owns the biological instructions to become many different things: flower, leaf, stem, and so on… they didn't choose yet, they still don't know, they are free.

-          Apical means that every person if in the right conditions can cross the world and make an impact.
-Our job at Apical is to create the right conditions.

-          What we know is that when people share their energy into an experience they naturally become more open-minded, curious and able to understand one another.
-This is the transformative power of the travel industry and the reason why Apical is playing this game.

-          Apical - moving people
-        cta:
-          link: features
-          text: Join our mission
-        greyBg: true
-        title: Vision
-      it:
-        body: >-
-          Quando tagliamo una pianta perché possa ricrescere, scendiamo con le forbici fino al punto in cui lo stelo è ancora di un verde vivido.
-          Quel punto si chiama Meristema Apicale ed è un tessuto composto da cellule polipotenti, ognuna di queste cellule possiede infatti le istruzioni biologiche per diventare molte cose diverse: fiore, foglia, stelo e così via.

-          Apicale significa che ogni persona, se nelle giuste condizioni, può attraversare il mondo e avere un impatto positivo.
-Il nostro lavoro in Apical è creare le giuste condizioni.
-        cta:
-          link: features
-          text: Entra in Apical
-        greyBg: true
-        title: La nostra vision
-    type: WhatWeDo
-  - props:
-      en:
         bgImage: 'https://ucarecdn.com/1da972a8-a4be-406e-8427-b7f28345439c/'
         body: >+
           We believe that when people share their energy into an intense